 Biceps workouts are often synonymous with pumping iron.
 Your biceps activate when you do daily activities such as carry grocery bags, lift a pot of boiling water to make a pasta dinner or haul a briefcase.
-Think of how your arms work during these actions and use them to inspire ways to work your biceps without weights.
+Think of how your arms work during these actions and use them to inspire ways to design a biceps workout at home without equipment.

 A chin-up bar isn't required for this standard move.
 If you have one, use it, but a sturdy shower rod, door jam or tree branch can substitute.
 Use a stool or chair to step up to the bar and grab it with an underhand grip, hands shoulder-distance apart.

 Once you're hanging, bend your elbows to pull your chin up to and above the bar.
 Keep your elbows close to the sides of your torso.
 Use control to lower back to the arms extended position.

 Use an unconventional heavy object, such as a large jug of laundry detergent or a backpack filled with books, to perform traditional curls.
 Hold the object's handle with an underhand grip and keep the upper arm right against your torso as you flex and extend the elbow.
 Move slowly through the full range of motion so you completely extend the arm at the bottom of the curl.

 The inverted row works your back, but also your biceps as you use a rowing action to pull your body up and down to a fixed bar.
 Use a stable horizontal bar that's about three feet off the ground — again, a tree branch or playground bar would work.
 The bar should be high enough to allow your arms to extend fully.